 Action Options Used Explanation toolkitpath= <path></path> Install the CUDA Toolkit to the <path> directory.
-If not provided, the default path of /usr/local/cuda-7.5 is used.</path> samples Install the CUDA Samples. samplespath= <path></path> Install the CUDA Samples to the <path> directory.
-If not provided, the default path of \$(HOME)/NVIDIA_CUDA-7.5_Samples is used.</path> uninstall (DEPRECATED) Unnstall the CUDA Driver.
+If not provided, the default path of /usr/local/cuda-9.0 is used.</path> samples Install the CUDA Samples. samplespath= <path></path> Install the CUDA Samples to the <path> directory.
+If not provided, the default path of \$(HOME)/NVIDIA_CUDA-9.0_Samples is used.</path> uninstall (DEPRECATED) Unnstall the CUDA Driver.
 Extraction extract= <path></path> Extracts the individual driver, toolkit, and samples runfile installers to <path>.</path> This is especially useful when one wants to install the driver using one or more of the command-line options provided by the driver installer which are not exposed in this installer.
 Overriding Installation Checks override Ignores compiler, third-party library, and toolkit detection checks which would prevent the CUDA Toolkit and CUDA Samples from installing.
 No OpenGL Libraries no-opengl-libs Prevents the driver installation from installing NVIDIA's GL libraries.
 Useful for systems where the display is driven by a non-NVIDIA GPU.
 In such systems, NVIDIA's GL libraries could prevent X from loading properly.
 Overriding Kernel Source kernel-source-path= <path></path> Tells the driver installation to use <path> as the kernel source directory when building the NVIDIA kernel module.
+Required for systems where the kernel source is installed to a non-standard location.</path> Running nvidia-xconfig run-nvidia-xconfig Tells the driver installation to run nvidia-xconfig to update the system X configuration file so that the NVIDIA X driver is used.
+The pre-existing X configuration file will be backed up.
+No nvidia-drm kernel module no-drm Do not install the nvidia-drm kernel module.
+This option should only be used to work around failures to build or install the nvidia-drm kernel module

-Required for systems where the kernel source is installed to a non-standard location.</path> Custom Temporary Directory Selection tmpdir= <path></path> Performs any temporary actions within <path> instead of /tmp.
+Action Options Used Explanation on systems that do not need the provided features.
+Custom Temporary Directory Selection tmpdir= <path></path> Performs any temporary actions within <path> instead of /tmp.
 Useful in cases where /tmp cannot be used (doesn't exist, is full, is mounted with 'noexec', etc.).</path> Show Verbose Output verbose Prints all logging information to stdout as well as the log file.
 Show Installer Options help Prints the list of command-line options to stdout.